dustinpfister/blog_posts/_posts/phaser-color-class.md

 ---
-title: The Color class in Phaser for quick color conversion
+title: Quick color conversion in phaser using Phaser.Color
 date: 2018-07-17 14:01:00
 tags: [js,phaser,games]
 layout: post
 categories: phaser
 id: 235
-updated: 2018-07-21 20:47:17
+updated: 2018-08-28 05:47:51
-version: 1.4
+version: 1.5
 ---

 When making a game with [phaser](http://phaser.io), or with javaScript in general I sometimes come around to the issue of converting color values from one format to another.
 It is not hard to find or make methods that can be used to convert a decimal color value to a web friendly rgba string format, but still I can help but one can help but think that this should be part of the Phaser framework, well good news, [it is](https://photonstorm.github.io/phaser-ce/Phaser.Color.html).